nklayman/vue-cli-plugin-electron-builder/README.md

 ├── ...
 ```

+## Further Configuration:

+Initial configuration is already set for you in your app's package.json, but it you want to modify it:

-### CLI Options
+### CLI Options:

 When building your app, any arguments will be passed to electron-builder.
 To pass an argument/arguments to electron-webpack, place them after --webpack.

 **Example:**

     yarn build:electron [electron-builder options] --webpack [electron-webpack options]

-### Configuration:

-Initial configuration is already set for you in your app's package.json, but it you want to modify it:

 ### Electron Builder: